 Or my favorite bring-to-hell red dot is the Aimpoint PRO (our full review) which is around $400.

-Vortex makes a ton of red dots and magnified scopes…but has only entered the holographic sight market.
+Vortex makes a ton of red dots and magnified scopes…so it makes sense that they’d jump into the holographic sight market eventually.

 Winner in Price: Red Dots (wide range of pricing)

 Does size matter?